growingfuture/Structure-sensitive-Multi-scale-Deep-Neural-Network-for-Low-Dose-CT-Denoising/README.md

 [image]

 #### 1) 3D CNN Generator

-The generator G consists of eight
+* The generator G consists of eight
 3D convolutional (Conv) layers.
 The first 7 layers each have 32 filters and the last layer has only 1 filter.

-Based on our practical experience, the odd-numbered convolutional layers have 3  3  1 filters, and the even-numbered convolutional layers have 3  3  3 filters.
-The size of the extracted 3D patches used as the input is 80  80  11.
-See Fig. 1.
+* Based on our
+practical experience, the odd-numbered convolutional layers have 3 * 3 * 1 filters, and the even-numbered convolutional layers have 3 * 3 * 3 filters.
+The size of the extracted 3D
+patches used as the input is 80 * 80 * 11.

+* See Fig. 1.
 Note
 that the variable n denotes the number of the filters and s denotes the stride size which means the step size of the filer when moving across the image so that n32s1 stands for 32 feature maps with stride one pixel.

-Furthermore, a pooling layer after each Conv layer may lead to loss of subtle textural and structural information, and spatial inconsistency in training stages.
+* A pooling layer after each Conv layer may lead to loss of subtle textural and structural information, and spatial inconsistency in training stages.
 Therefore, the pooling layer is not applied in this network.

-Next, the Rectified Linear Unit (ReLU) [41] is utilized as the activation function after each Conv layer.
+* Next, the Rectified Linear Unit (ReLU) [41] is utilized as the activation function after each Conv layer.
 The benefits to utilize ReLu are as follows.
 First, it produces nonlinear interactions with its input, which in turn prevents the